 A SG is authorized from plenary session to plenary session.
 If the SG has not completed its work within that time, a request must be made to the WG for an extension for up to additional 6 months.
 A request for SG extension is voted upon at an 802.11WG closing plenary meeting.

-Study Group Operation
+PAR Study Group Operation

 SGs follow the operating procedures for TGs specified above in section 4.7, with the exception of voting as detailed below.

-Study Group Meetings
+PAR Study Group Meetings

 SG meetings held as part of an 802.11 WG Plenary or Interim sessions count towards 802.11 WG voting rights.

-Voting at Study Group Meetings
+Voting at PAR Study Group Meetings

 Any participant attending a SG meeting may participate in SG discussions, make motions and vote on all motions (including recommending approval of a PAR and CSD).
 A vote is carried by 75% of those present voting “Approve” or “Disapprove.”

-NOTE—the 802 LMSC WG P&P [rules5] sets a threshold of 75% for all votes in a study group, regardless of the type of that vote.
+NOTE—the 802 LMSC WG P&P [rules5] sets a threshold of 75% for all votes in an SG, regardless of the type of that vote.
 This takes precedence over the usual Robert’s Rules of Order thresholds for procedural votes.

-Reporting Study Group Status
+Reporting PAR Study Group Status

 Progress of the SG is presented at the closing 802 EC meeting of each IEEE 802 plenary session by the WG Chair.